Family Mourns 11-Year-Old Kaliyah Lost in Thames Tragedy

 “Our hearts are broken and our lives will never be the same.
 We were blessed to have Kaliyah, even if it was for such a short time.
 She will be missed so much.
 Kaliyah went to a birthday party and never returned home to her family.”

-The family also thanked all those involved in the search and recovery, asking for privacy:
+The family has also thanked everyone involved in the search and requested privacy to grieve in peace.

 “We sincerely hope that everyone will respect our wishes to be given the space and time to grieve as a family.”